lizard-isana/orb.js/examples.md

-# orb.js examples
+# orb.v2.js examples

+Please note: There is no compatibility v1 and v2.

-## Builds
+## Files
-**orb.v2.js**: all-in-one package(orb-core, orb-satellite, orb-planetary)
+**orb.v2.js**:

-**orb.v2.min.js**: minified version of orb.v2.js
+all-in-one package

-**orb-core.v2.js**: truncated version of orb.js.
+**orb-core.v2.js**:
-  core functions for orb-satellite.v2.js or orb-planetary.v2.js.
+Truncated version of orb.js.
+Core functions for orb-satellite.v2.js or orb-planetary.v2.js.

+**orb-satellite.v2.js**:
-**orb-satellite.v2.js**: truncated version of orb.js.
+Truncated version of orb.js.
 If you only need calculations for artificial satellites or space debris, you use this .js file with orb-core.v2.js.

+**orb-planetary.v2.js**:
-**orb-planetary.v2.js**: truncated version of orb.js.
+Truncated version of orb.js.
 If you only need calculations for planetary objects such as planets or asteroids, you use this .js file with orb-core.v2.js.

 ## orb-core.v2.js